dbuenzli/rel/README.md

-ask — Relational database programming for OCaml
+rel — Relational database programming for OCaml
 ===============================================
 %%VERSION%%

-Ask is a library for programming with relational databases in OCaml.
+Rel is a library for programming with relational databases in OCaml.
 It provides:

 * Typed combinators to describe tables and their representation